smailoujaoura/minishell_team/README.md

 - handle env -i ./minishell

+- fix issues mkdir -p 1/2/3/4   bash shows errors only 3, we show that 4 times

 - Makefile relink and tests etc...

-- fix issues mkdir -p 1/2/3/4   bash shows errors only 3, we show that 4 times
+- 100 advanced tests for parsing
+- 100 advanced tests for expanding